Scottish Mental Health First Aid (SMHFA)

 Scottish Mental Health First Aid – booking and prices

-Scottish Mental Health First Aid – 2 day programme: £75 per person.
+Scottish Mental Health First Aid – 2-day programme: £75 per person when it is delivered at one of our locations.
+Should we deliver training at your own premises, additional charges may be incurred.
 Course fees are VAT exempt.

 To make a booking enquiry complete the enquiry form below or telephone 0141 222 2166